 These vaccines target HPV strains that carry a higher risk of genital warts and cancers.
-The vaccines are highly effective, but they aren’t equally effective for everyone.
-There are certain guidelines for who should get the vaccine, and when.
+The vaccines are highly effective but not equally effective for everyone.
+There are certain guidelines for who should get the vaccine and when.

 Who should get the vaccine?